Teenage Mutant Ninja Turtles (2003 TV series) season 2: Crew

 Teenage Mutant Ninja Turtles was produced by Mirage Studios, 4 Kids Entertainment, 4Kids Productions, and Dong Woo Animation and distributed by 4 Kids Entertainment and was aired on Fox's Saturday morning kids' block in the US.
 The producers were Gary Richardson, Frederick U. Fierst, and Joellyn Marlow for the American team; Tae Ho Han was the producer for the Korean team.

-Reception

-The second season also received positive acclaim like its predecessor.
-Episodes such as the Turtles in Space arc and the City at War arc were critically acclaimed.
-As of October 2004 it had 3.06 million views on the 4kids website.
-Its rank was 90%.